lilfaf/YTVimeoExtractor/README.md

 ## YTVimeoExtractor

-YTVimeoExtractor helps you get a live streaming url from Vimeo which can be use in iOS's native player.
+YTVimeoExtractor helps you get mp4 urls which can be use in iOS's native player.
 You can even choose between mobile, standard and high definition quality.

 YTVimeoExtractor doesn't use UIWebView which makes it fast and clean.

----

 ### Install

+It will be available via CocoaPods soon...

 Just copy the YTVimeoExtractor folder to your project.

-It should be available via CocoaPods soon.

 ```objc
 #import "YTVimeoExtractor.h"